 NOTE: Because of the potential severity (including fatality) of meningococcal disease (bacterial meningitis), we recommend that you consult a physician about the need for the vaccine before deciding to seek an exemption from this requirement.

-Timeframe for submitting required documentation to Texarkana College Office of Admissions:
+The timeframe for submitting required documentation to Texarkana College Office of Admissions

 The following timelines apply for submitting documentation proving you’ve had the meningococcal vaccine, that you can’t take the vaccine because of medical reasons OR that you decline the vaccine because of reasons of conscience, including a religious belief.